 It’s the same in many other sectors of the economy.
 So the real question is, will this system of state capitalism, which is what it is, survive the continued use of fossil fuels?
 And the answer to that is, of course, no.

 By now, there’s a pretty strong consensus among scientists who say that a large majority of the remaining fossil fuels, maybe 80 percent, have to be left in the ground if we hope to avoid a temperature rise which would be pretty lethal.
 And it is not happening.
 Humans may be destroying their chances for decent survival.
 It won’t kill everybody, but it would change the world dramatically.

 Finally, Recall my reference to Obama’s schizophrenic approach to fossil fuels.
 Again, My theory about that is that planners have decided that we the people can quit fossil fuels if we like, but their class won’t.
 The military needs it and the 1% would like to continue living in the lifestyle to which it is accustomed.
 The theory has some weaknesses.
 The Right actually likes a fight – when it feels that it possesses a preponderance of force.
 Also, The capitalists in security no doubt view social unrest as investment potential.
-Then again, Perhaps they feel there will still be enough social unrest, should the US admin decide that it should support the people in their effort to quit fossil fuels, since, as the CD staff make clear, pipelines and oil train bombs will be aplenty one way or another.
+Then again, Perhaps they feel there will still be enough social unrest, should the US admin decide that it should support the people in their effort to quit fossil fuels, since, as the Common Dreams staff make clear, pipelines and oil train bombs will be aplenty one way or another.

 An excerpt from the above linked-to article follows:

 Obama took the occasion of the Keystone announcement to tout his administration’s environmental track record—but should rejection of this one project be allowed to overshadow his adminstration’s numerous shortcomings when it comes to climate?